Module 5: Applying the Criteria

 - The assessment and evaluation processes are not documented.

-- The program cannot demonstrate their assessment and evaluation processes accomplish what they claim.
+- The program cannot demonstrate the processes do what they claim.

 - The assessment, evaluation, and improvement cycle is not complete.